tandrewnichols/varity/README.md

 });
 ```

 You can pass any of the string types that are recognized javascript types (so not arguments or element).
-Use `null` for Null and `undefined` for Undefined (though there's not of value in expecting these in functions).
+Use `null` for Null and `undefined` for Undefined (though there's not much value in expecting these in functions).

 #### With string abbreviations